Materials for making a death mask:

 Before the burning of my mother had begun, I’d arrived at the cemetery on my bicycle, which I’d locked to the tall iron fence.
 For the past few days, the city, as I moved through it, had looked new to me, as if I were seeing the buildings, the parks, the layout of the streets for the first time.
 Why the city of my birth, where I’d lived all my life, should strike me as new, I could not explain.
 Perhaps I was seeing it as my mother had seen it when she’d first married my father and moved here; perhaps I was returning to the start of her story, when the city of my birth was new to her.
 But this made no sense, as that old city, once new to her, no longer existed and was not, therefore, the city passing before my eyes.
 The sensation of newness I was experiencing was being caused, nonetheless, by my mother.
 Of this I felt certain.

 Martha Baillie lives in Toronto.
 Her novels include The Incident Report, The Search for Heinrich Schlögel, and If Clara.
-Sister Language, co-written with her sister, Christina Baillie, was published by Pedlar Press in September 2019.
+There Is No Blue, her triptych of memoir essays is forthcoming with Coach House Books in October 2023.